 I love a simple mousse – it’s the perfect dessert if you’re looking for something light after a big meal.
-I’m always on the look-out for interesting flavours and this White Chocolate & Orange Mousse is a fits the bill.
+I’m always on the look-out for interesting flavours and this White Chocolate & Orange Mousse fits the bill.

 This recipe comes from Genevieve Knights from Tatua.com – a New Zealand based dairy company.
 The original recipe uses, of course, Tatua’s own delicious Creme Anglaise as one of the ingredients.
 As it’s easy enough to make, I simply substituted my own.
 The orange liqueur makes this a mousse for grown-ups, but it’s totally optional – you might want to substitute orange juice instead.